AG7GN/hamapps/README.md

 - Raspberry Pi 3B or 3B+ running Raspbian Buster ONLY (__does not work on Raspbian Stretch or Compass__)
 - Familiarity with Terminal and basic LINUX commands, including sudo

-### Release Notes

-- Added `sudo --fix-broken install` command to hamapps.sh to fix a problem with fortran packages that accompany the wsjtx installation.
-- Moved autohotspot script install location to /usr/local/bin
-- Added hampi-backup-restore.sh

 ## Download and Install